espoirMur/my-blog-gastby/content/blog/new-mac-dev-setup/index.md

 - slack is my office
 - zoom is my phone
 - google chrome and  vscode are my axes
-- and spotify
+- and Spotify
-They are the most important software for me , evrything else can be installed from google chrome
+They are the most important software for me , everything else can be installed from google chrome

 ## Programing Softwares